voteflux/flux/CONSTITUTION.NSW.md

 * Deputy Leader: Max Kaye

 The conditions and rules surrounding the position of Leader are identical to that of the federal Flux party, as noted in their constitution in the section titled "The Leader".
 An update to this position in the federal constitution is enacted in this party also.
 The initial term of the Leader is equal to the remaining time for the Leader in the federal party.

+Other members of the Leadership and office bearers are appointed and dismissed at the discretion of the Leader.
+In the event of an office bearer's resignation or request for dismissal, the Leader appoints a replacement office bearer if required.

 #### Deputy Leader